Powered by

 The Stock-to-Flow (S2F) Crypto Model

-For BTC, the current stock equates to the circulating supply of BTC, while the flow of new production refers to newly minted BTC according to the bitcoin network’s inflation schedule.
+For BTC, the current stock market equates to the circulating supply of BTC, while the flow of new production refers to newly minted BTC according to the Bitcoin network’s inflation schedule.
 The resulting S2F ratio reflects how many years it would take to double the amount of BTC at current production levels.
-Thus far in bitcoin’s history, this simple equation has proven to be a useful waypoint to which the BTC price has generally adhered.
+Thus far in Bitcoin’s history, this simple equation has proven to be a useful waypoint to which the BTC price has generally adhered.

 For example, in April of 2021, the SF2 ratio was: